webdesigns23/flask-sqlalchemy-json-response-technical-lesson/README.md

 # Returning a JSON response : Code-Along

-## Learning Goals

-- Use a dictionary to store row data from a query.
-- Implement a Flask application that returns `JSON` in the response.

----

-## Key Vocab

-- **JSON**: JavaScript Object Notation, is a _data interchange format_ often used for transmitting data between a client and a server.
-- **Dictionary**: A data structure used to store data values in key:value pairs.

----

 ## Introduction

 We've seen how to generate a server response as a string containing `HTML`.